Evil (1997) is a multi-disciplinary analysis of some of humankind’s oldest and most persistent problems: violence, aggression, and cruelty.

 - Heat promotes violence?

-That didn’t sound credible to me, and upon checking, the link is indeed tenuous and no final proof is available.
+That didn’t sound credible to me, and upon checking, the link between heat and crime seems to be tenuous and no final proof is available.

-- Pessimistic view the world is getting worse is unfounded
+- Disagree on the world is getting worse

 Contrary to Mr. Pink in his “The Better Angels of Our Nature“, Baumeister believes the world is getting worse and evil is increasing.